What about my other benefits, the charges & your options

 What about other pension benefits you may hold?

-• If you hold private pensions (not in payment), these need to be added to your total pot.
+- If you hold private pensions (not in payment), these need to be added to your total pot.
 You do not need to factor these up, as it is just the face value that will be applied when calculating the total.

-• If you hold other defined benefit or defined contributions pensions (not in payment) from previous employments or savings, current values will need to be sought before an accurate LTA valuation can be calculated.
+- If you hold other defined benefit or defined contributions pensions (not in payment) from previous employments or savings, current values will need to be sought before an accurate LTA valuation can be calculated.

-• If you have any pensions already in payment these must be taken into account and are calculated differently.
+- If you have any pensions already in payment these must be taken into account and are calculated differently.

 What are the tax implications?

-• If you take excess benefits as a lump sum the tax charge is 55% with no further liability
+- If you take excess benefits as a lump sum the tax charge is 55% with no further liability

-It was possible to preserve the previous higher LTA limits in 2012, these are now closed to new applications.
-In 2016 Fixed and Individual Protection was announced, both are still available, with no time limit on application and may still be a legitimate planning tool for you.
+In 2016 Fixed and Individual Protection was announced, both are still available, with no time limit on a back-dated application and these may still be a legitimate planning tool for you.

 To understand how and when this applies, please see the Pension Protections Section.
 If you are close, or think you may be close, to these figures we recommend you contact us for more information.